EmpireAntz/timed-coding-quiz/README.md

 - **Timed Mechanics**: The quiz is time-bound, creating a sense of urgency and competitive spirit.
 Users have exactly 120 seconds to answer all questions.
 - **Dynamic UI**: As users navigate through the quiz, questions and choices are rendered dynamically, providing a smooth user experience.
 - **Penalty System**: To make the challenge more interesting, incorrect answers deduct 10 seconds from the timer, pushing users to make thoughtful selections.
-- **Highscore System**: After completing the quiz, users can save their scores along with their initials.
-This feature provides replay value, encouraging users to beat their high scores.
 - **Responsive Layout**: The design caters to a variety of screen sizes, ensuring a consistent user experience across devices.

 ## Functionality